Read John 8:21-59

 “…many believed in Him.”
 This is beyond incredible!
 Jesus shifts this discussion to focus on the group that seems to get it, at least at this point.

-As we jump into this next section, I hope to learn that there are times when we are sharing our faith with others that we might see a shift from belief to contempt.
-There are moments when it seems like everyone in the room is on the same page, ready for confession and baptism, then all of the sudden someone flips a switch and all the lights are off.
-The quick change of scene might tempt us to back off of our evangelistic opportunity, but I hope the lesson in this text would lead us to boldly continue to tell the story of the Messiah.
+As we jump into this next section, I hope to learn that there are times when we share our faith with others that we might see a shift from belief to contempt.
+There are moments when it seems like everyone in the room is on the same page, ready for confession and baptism, then all of a sudden, someone flips a switch, and all the lights are off.
+The quick change of scene might tempt us to back off of our evangelistic opportunity, but I hope the lesson in this text would lead us to continue to tell the story of the Messiah boldly.
 Watch how quickly the scene turns in these few verses.

 Dispute Over Whose Children Jesus’ Opponents Are

 To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”
 John 8:31-32

 The first phrase doesn’t seem to raise any issues at first, but Jesus continues to elaborate on His teaching, and the conversation quickly goes south.

 Jesus replied, “Very truly I tell you, everyone who sins is a slave to sin.
 John 8:34